BegaDeveloper/BegaDeveloper/README.md

  </div>
   <div>
   <h3>UBS - Banking System for Serbia</h3>
- <p>✅ Creating an application from scratch, using Angular 13, for a banking application for Serbia.
+ <p>✅ Working on a application from scratch, using Angular 13, for a banking application for Serbia.
 To which banks and clients from Serbia will connect and work on various requests, invoices, loan transfers, etc.
 Colaborting with other team members and using Swagger UI for api execution.</p>
  </div>